twesigomwedavid/linux-and-R-intro/linux_tutorial/file-processing-awk.md

 ### Extracting more than one column

-Extract the first 5 columns and the 10th column only in `SAMPLE_001.vcf` using awk
+Extract the first 5 columns and the 10th column in `SAMPLE_001.vcf` using awk

 ```
 awk 'BEGIN {FS="\t"} {print $1,$2,$3,$4,$5,$10}' SAMPLE_001.vcf